 The second rule is that you have to use heavy weights.
 Heavy means that you’ll be using weights that are in the range 80 – 90 % of your 1RM.

 Remember the form and range of motion is a very important thing you need to focus on – if the weight is heavy enough to break your form and restrain your range of motion then it’s TOO HEAVY.

 Choose a weight that will let you perform clean repetitions in the prescribed rep ranges. (we’ll get to this in the next point)

 Here is where hypertrophy and strength training really mix with each other.
 A powerbuilding routine incorporates number of repetitions, high enough to produce hypertrophy, but still low enough to produce strength gains too.

 Rep ranges will vary between 3 and 8 reps for the main lifts and 6 – 10 for the accessory work.

 4. Weight progression

 Try to eat couple of servings of veggies and fruits during the day also.
-(High GI froots after the workout)
+(High GI fruits after the workout)

-The Powerbuilding workout (only work sets are shown – do a warm up of a few sets first):
+only work sets are shown – do a warm up of a few sets first: